Hello !

 English

-Rhythmic exercises
+Rhythmic exercise

 Here I am practicing the Rhythm exercise #2: